fermyon/developer/content/spin/go-components.md

 ## Versions

-TinyGo currently requires Go versions `1.15.x` through `1.17.x`.
-The recommendation is to use Go version `1.17.9`, and TinyGo version `0.22.0`.
-Go `1.18.x` support will be added in an upcoming TinyGo release `0.22.x`.
+TinyGo requires Go versions `1.15.x` or newer.
+The recommendation is to use Go version `1.19.x`, and TinyGo version `0.25.x`.
+TinyGo version `0.26.x` is currently not supported with Spin.

 ## HTTP components